LemmyNet/rfcs/0004-post-tags.md

 Cons:
 - greater moderation demand since tags have to be checked for inappropriate content
 - very high chance for content fragmentation (typos, differences in naming things, language barriers)
-- almost completely removes the ability of users to blacklist content tags (pronography would slip past a "pornography" blacklist).
+- almost completely removes the ability of users to blocklist content tags (pronography would slip past a "pornography" blocklist).

 # Unresolved questions